Read This First

 Prompt 2: Introduce a spectrum of 10 scenarios ranging from a case in which profiling provides little value to a case in which profiling has high value.

-The section turns on Cybersecurity Threat Assessment and Profiling: A Spectrum of Value.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Cybersecurity Threat Assessment and Profiling: A Spectrum of Value in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Cybersecurity Threat Assessment distinct from Profiling: A Spectrum of Value.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Cybersecurity Threat Assessment distinct from Profiling: A Spectrum of Value.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Arguments for and Against Visual or Digital, Visual and Digital Profiling by Law, and Introduce a spectrum of 10 scenarios ranging.
+Treat Arguments for and Against Visual or Digital, Visual and Digital Profiling by Law, and Introduce a spectrum of 10 scenarios ranging as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

 Scenario